AlexGustafsson/cupdate/README.md

 # Cupdate

-Cupdate is a WIP, zero-config service that helps you keep your container images up-to-date.
+Cupdate is a zero-config service that helps you keep your container images up-to-date.
 It automatically identifies container images in use in your Kubernetes cluster or on your Docker host.
 Cupdate then identifies the latest available version and makes this data and more available to you via a UI, API or